pxuanbach/mongodb-replicaset-docker-compose/README.md

 - In my opinion, the names of each service only work within the scope of **Docker Compose**.
 So, if you include it in the **ReplicaSet Config**.
 Compass tries to find the reference of that service name in `/etc/hosts`.
 But since that name is not defined in `/etc/hosts`, it gives an error.

-- As you can see, in the `docker-compose.yml` file, I am using *host.docker.internal*[?](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host) in the **ReplicaSet Config**.
-The purpose is to allow containers to connect to each other without needing to use the names of each service.
+- As you can see, in the `rs-init.sh` file, I am using *localhost.mongors.com* (or *host.docker.internal*[?](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host) for Window) in the **ReplicaSet Config**.

-- If you are using Ubuntu, in the `docker-compose.yml` file, you should set the network aliases to a custom DNS that you have modified in the `/etc/hosts` file.
-And use them in the **ReplicaSet Config**.
 The purpose is to allow containers to connect to each other without needing to use the names of each service.

 ## How to use this one?